Atatürk's reforms: Arguments over reform or revolution

 The Turkish name for Atatürk's Reforms literally means "Atatürk's Revolutions", as, strictly speaking, the changes were too profound to be described as mere 'reforms'.
 It also reflects the belief that those changes, implemented as they were during the one-party period, were more in keeping with the attitudes of the country's progressive elite than with a general populace accustomed to centuries of Ottoman stability – an attempt to convince a people so-conditioned of the merits of such far-reaching changes would test the political courage of any government subject to multi-party conditions.

 Military and the republic

 Not only were all the social institutions of Turkish society reorganized, but the social and political values of the state were replaced as well.
-This new, secular state ideology was to become known as Kemalism, and it is the basis of the democratic Turkish republic.
+This new, secular state ideology was to become known as Kemalism, and it is the basis of the democratic Turkish Republic.
 Since the establishment of the republic the Turkish military has perceived itself as the guardian of Kemalism, and it has intervened in Turkish politics to that end on several occasions, including the overthrow of civilian governments by coup d'état.
+Notably, the military handed their newly attained powers back to the civilians each time.
 While this may seem contrary to democratic ideals, it was argued by military authorities and secularists as necessary in the light of Turkish history, ongoing efforts to maintain secular government, and the fact that the reforms were implemented at a time when the military occupied 16.9% of the professional job positions (the corresponding figure today is only 3%).